Did you know that roughly 75% of people with cerebral palsy experience pain?

 Common digestive problems in cerebral palsy patients include:

 - urinary incontinence

 - dysphagia (difficulties swallowing)

-The pain will typically be felt at or near the abdominals in the form of cramps, aches, or heartburn.
+Gastrointestinal pain is typically felt at or near the abdominal muscles in the form of cramps, aches, or heartburn.

 3. Procedural Pain